Royal Oak Divorce Attorney

 Michigan has a no-fault divorce policy which means that individuals seeking to file for divorce do not need to prove cheating, cruelty, or anything else to obtain a divorce.

-The other spouse also doesn't have to agree to the divorce in order for the spouse to file.
-At least one spouse must merely testify that there has been a serious, permanent, marital breakdown of the marriage relationship and there is no reasonable likelihood that the marriage can be preserved.
+The other spouse also doesn’t have to agree to the divorce for the spouse to file.
+At least one spouse must merely testify that there has been a serious, permanent, marital breakdown of the marriage relationship.
+There is no reasonable likelihood that the other spouse can preserve the marriage.

 However, do note that although a person doesn’t have to prove fault to get a divorce, a spouse’s behavior during the marriage can impact the outcomes of the divorce.
 A judge can consider fault in making decisions about spousal support.

-If a couple has children, child custody and child support orders must also be decided.
+If a couple has children, they must also decide on child custody and child support orders.

-Note that either spouse must have lived in Michigan for at least the last 6 months before filing, which can be done either in circuit court in the county where a spouse has lived for at least 10 days prior to filing or in the county where they themselves live.
+Note that either spouse must have lived in Michigan for at least the last six months before filing, which that spouse can do either in circuit court in the county where a spouse has lived for at least ten days before filing or in the county where they live.

 Family legal matters can be complex and lengthy.
 Whether you are facing divorce or a custody battle in Michigan, you should not navigate the process alone.

-Our legal team at Little & Boylan PLLC has over 40 years of combined experience and can provide you the legal guidance you need to move forward following divorce.
+Our family law team at Little & Boylan PLLC has over 40 years of combined experience and can provide you the legal guidance you need to move forward following divorce.